-The first and the hardest thing to do is recognize that you are in a bad financial situation and you have to consciously decide to do something about it.
+The first and the hardest thing to do is recognize that you are in a bad financial situation and you have to decide to do something about it consciously.
 Arm yourself with knowledge about money, so that you can learn to master it.
-There are a lot of good books, blogs, and web sites that you can peruse to build your knowledge.
+There are a lot of good books, blogs, and websites that you can peruse to build your knowledge.
 I recommend this short article on wealth building.

-Sometimes the temptation to use these plastic cards is just too great — it is so convenient, isn’t it?
+Sometimes the temptation to use these plastic cards is just too high — it is so convenient.
 A good way to stop yourself from using them is not to carry them around.
-Carry just enough cash for whatever you have planned for the day.
-This will force you to think about your spending habits, and prevent you from buying on impulse.
+Carry only enough cash for whatever you have planned for the day.
+This will force you to think about your spending habits and prevent you from buying on impulse.
 If you manage to clear your credit card debt, you can reward yourself by keeping one in your wallet for emergencies.

 If you owe money on several credit cards, it is time to make phone calls.
 Call your credit card companies and ask them to lower the interest rate.
 If the customer service representative refuses, hang up and call back again — another person may be more helpful.

 While on the phone, ask if they would offer you a better interest rate and waive fees if you transfer all your credit card balances to them.
-Do not forget to review the fine print carefully — e.g., how long does this better rate last?
-What is the catch?, etc. You do not want to be surprise by a higher rate 3 months down the road.
+Do not forget to review the fine print carefully — e.g., How long does this better rate last?
+What is the catch?
+You do not want to be surprised by a higher rate three months down the road.

 While you are going through this phone exercise, make a list of all your credit cards.
-For each write down the current balance, interest rate, negotiated interest rate, balance transfer fee, and any other note.
+For each writes down the current balance, interest rate, negotiated interest rate, balance transfer fee, and any other note.
 You will want to come back to this later.